 Accessibility to Different Methods

 Virtual therapy eliminates geographical barriers, making mental health services more accessible.
-It can be much easier for clients to find a provider who offers the therapeutic approach they are looking for if they can search outside of driving distance.
+It can be much easier for you to find a provider who offers the therapeutic approach you are looking for if they can search outside of driving distance.
 This is particularly helpful for people who live in remote areas.
-Virtual therapy also allows individuals with physical disabilities or mobility issues to access therapy more easily.
+Virtual therapy also allows individuals with physical disabilities or mobility issues to access sessions more easily.

 Convenience and Virtual Psychotherapy